Units of Work

 It is highly recommended that schools organise professional learning to increase the confidence of teachers to implement the program effectively.
 To organise complimentary professional learning with the Everyone Everyday project team, email your request to firstname.lastname@example.org or email@example.com.

 To print the lessons in booklet form you will need to select 'Print as a Booklet' in your printer preferences.

-Researchers, including Dr Kathy Cologan and Anthony Shaddock have found teachers feel unconfident and unprepared to include children with disabilities in their classrooms, and lack of teacher education and support have been identified as barriers to inclusive education.
+Researchers, including Dr Kathy Cologon and Professor Anthony Shaddock have found teachers feel unconfident and unprepared to include children with disabilities in their classrooms, and lack of teacher education and support have been identified as barriers to inclusive education.
 However “teachers who receive education about inclusion have been found to be more likely to have positive attitudes towards the inclusion of children who experience disability.”
-(Cologan, K. (2012).
+(Cologon, K. (2012).
 Confidence in their own ability.
 International Journal of Inclusive Education, 16(11), 1155-1173)

 Additional findings from Stubbs shows that “many objections and perceived barriers disappear when the underlying concepts of inclusive education are thoroughly understood.”
 (Stubbs, S (2008).
 Inclusive education: Where there are few resources.
 Oslo: Atlas Alliance)

 In response to this research, and to requests from teachers to prepare them for the implementation of the Everyone Everyday (E/E) Program, the E/E Project Team has developed a Professional Learning package, which can be delivered on request.

 The training is 2 hours duration, it is TQI accredited (Teacher Quality Institute), and it is free to teachers in the ACT.